 Rich Costanzo is a Pittsburgh native and the founder of the Pittsburgh Soccer Academy.
-In March 2014 Rich took a Division 1, collegiate coaching position at Army, West Point.
+Rich is the current Assistant Coach at the University of Pittsburgh, Which competes in the Atlantic Coast Conference (Division I).
+Prior to Pitt, Rich coached in the Patriot League at Army West Point.
 Rich is a US Soccer Network Scout for the Northeast Region, where he evaluates Youth Players for the US Soccer National Team System.
-He also evaluates USSF Academy Clubs and is involved with National Training Centers.
-He currently holds a USSF “B” License as well as the NSCAA Premier Diploma.
+Rich also scouts for DC United (MLS).
+He currently holds a USSF “A” Senior License as well as the NSCAA Premier Diploma.

 Costanzo was inducted into the Pittsburgh Heinz History Center Hall of Fame in 2012, and was given the “Key to the City” for his soccer accomplishments” Costanzo Lands Heinz History Center Honor

 Costanzo attended Thomas Jefferson High School in Pittsburgh, where he was a two-time NSCAA/adidas All-American, a two-time regional All-American, and was twice named the WPIAL (Western Pennsylvania Interscholastic Athletic League) Player of the Year.
 In 2003, he was also named the NSCAA Pennsylvania State Player of the Year and chosen as an EA Sports All-American.
 He helped lead the Jaguars to the PIAA (Pennsylvania Interscholastic Athletic Association) State Championship three times, winning the state title in 2002.
 Costanzo was selected to play for the Region I Olympic Development Program team from 2000–2005 and was a member of the U.S. U–18 National team player pool.
 He started his youth soccer in Pittsburgh for the Beadling Soccer Club, before joining FC Delco on the other side of the state.